-I’m not a metallurgist but I think that the vast majority of people who spout online about different properties of varying grades of steel a) aren’t qualified to know what they are talking about and b) don’t shoot often enough to wear out a barrel or well enough to determine if there is an accuracy difference between barrel materials (probably because they spend more time online arguing about barrels than out at the range).
+I’m not a metallurgist, but I think that the vast majority of people who spout online about different properties of varying grades of steel A) aren’t qualified to know what they are talking about and B) don’t shoot often enough to wear out a barrel or well enough to determine if there is an accuracy difference between barrel materials (probably because they spend more time online arguing about barrels than out at the range).
 Chrome lined or not chrome lined, sigh, yet another bone of contention.
-Without getting too far into this I will say I have a strong preference for cold hammered forged barrels in my carbines.
-Other than that, as long as it shoots well I’m happy.
+Without getting too far into this, I will say that I have a strong preference for cold hammered forged barrels in my carbines.
+Other than that, as long as it shoots well, I’m happy.

 Gas System Type and Length

 Piston systems seem all the rage, but unless you are using a suppressor often or running a SBR, I think there are better places to spend your money.
 Direct impingement systems work fine.
 Don’t drink the Kool-Aid.